scalapenos/stamina/notes.md

 ### Migration
 - extract Migration, Migrator, and the migration DSL as abstract stuff for reuse in the avro implementation
 - demonstrate that certain migrations will not compile using the shapeless `illTyped`` util macro
+- Describe the limitations of migration: i.e. hard to migrate one class into two, etc.

 ### Persisters
 - Better, more performant hot-path behavior for `Persisters`.